NC State Extension

 Description

-A hybrid deciduous oak tree in the Fagaceae (beech) family.
-The parents of this tree are Q. incana and Q. nigra.
-It is native to Texas, Virginia, Mississippi, Alabama, Florida, Georgia, and Virginia.
+Caduca oak is a rare naturally occurring deciduous hybrid red oak in the Fagaceae family.
+The parents are Q. incana and Q. nigra and it is native to Texas, Virginia, Mississippi, Alabama, Florida, Georgia, and Virginia.
+It is found in mesic to well-drained soils of barrens, hammocks, dunes, low to upland ridges.

 Cultivars / Varieties: